Th3ThirdMan/dublin-city-walks/README.md

 <br>

-* For the colour schema of the website I largely drew from a personal aesthetic in an alarmingly painstaking fashion, mixing and matching colours that I felt coincided well off the palette.
+* For the colour schema of the website I largely drew from a personal aesthetic in a protracted and considered fashion.
+I mixed and matched colours that I felt coincided well off the palette.
 The body colourway proved to be the most regularly amended and I finally resolved on rgba(16, 35, 54, 0.692).
-I think this colour set well with the Images placed within the main body of the website, in particular the Walks page.
+I think this colour set well with the images placed within the main body of the website, in particular on the Walks page.

 * Navbar links and Heading text in the Home page were offered the unadventurous, but stellar rgb(255, 255, 255).
-This worked well and in keeping with simple, understated but classic design.
+This worked well and in keeping with a simple and understated look, but nonetheless, a classic design.

 * Hover options on navigation links and social media icons yielded a rgb(245, 73, 6) for good contrast.